Lance Corporal James Rizzo

 “When I turned and attempted to leave the bunker, James Rizzo, the platoon radio operator, entered the bunker.
 Right behind him came heavy automatic and rifle fire from the NVA directed into the bunker.”

-“The NVA were positioned right outside the command bunker and they were firing into the bunker and James Rizzo and I were returning their fire.
-Rizzo was attempting to transmit on the radio but due to the fact that we were in the command bunker, the radio would not transmit.
+“The NVA were positioned right outside the command bunker, and they were firing into the bunker, and James Rizzo and I were returning their fire.
+Rizzo was attempting to transmit on the radio, but because we were in the command bunker, the radio would not transmit.

 “Rizzo told me, ‘I’ve got to get out of the bunker so I can transmit and get artillery fire and reinforcements up here to help the platoon!”